ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 ## Protect the integrity of the logging system

-You must ensure that security logs are protected against tampering, repudiation, and unauthorized access or modification.
-Store logs in a secure and tamper-proof location so that the logs can be used as evidence, for example, in any form of legal proceedings.

-To protect the integrity of the application generated logs:
+To protect the integrity of the application generated logs, see [these security best practices for storing log files](/docs/apim_administration/apiportal_admin/apip_logging/).

-* Store logs on write-once media
-* Forward a copy of the logs to a centralized security information and event management (SIEM) system
-* Generate message digests for each log file

-This approach ensures that you can detect and prevent tampering.

-API Portal logs are located in the `logs` folder in the API Portal root directory.

 ## Utilize synchronized time source